-Interest rates have continued to remain at a low level in 2021.
-The ECB persevered its deposit facility rate at -0.50% unchanged for 2021.
-Short-term interests USD rates declined significantly in the first quarter of 2020 and have remained low through 2021, which resulted in lower net interest revenues.
-In this context, the Company continued to maintain a strong balance sheet with high levels of capital, liquid assets and low levels of leverage.
-This demonstrates the Company's resilience to any short (i.e. ongoing Covid-19 pandemic) to medium term financial shock which may impact the Company's business and that the Company is a low risk institution for its clients and regulators.
+In this context, we continued to maintain a strong balance sheet with high levels of capital, liquid assets and low levels of leverage.
+This demonstrates the Company's resilience to any short to medium term financial shock which may impact the Company's business and that the Company is a low risk institution for our clients and regulators.